-Carlos Primo Braga deals in the area of international economy, macroeconomic scenarios, corporate strategy and international bodies (World Bank, IMF, WTO, OECD, UN).
-He holds a Doctorate Degree from University of Illinois at Urbana Champaign, a Master’s Degree in Economics from the Universidade de São Paulo and a Bachelor’s Degree in Mechanical Engineering from Instituto Tecnológico de Aeronáutica.
-Braga is an adjunct professor at FDC, working for programs such as International Advisory Council, PAEX, Embraer, Sicredi, Roche, Sicoob, FGCOOP, DSM, Mapfre, Unilever, and Executive MBA.
-Carlos Primo Braga is a faculty member at IMD having taught in programs such as MBA, EMBA, BPSE, Hydro, Electrolux, Nestlé, Tetra Pak, Allan Gray, Bossard, FEBRABAN, ABB, BAE, Sumitomo.
-As an executive Braga was the manager for the infoDev (Information for Development Program) at World Bank (1997-2001), Informatics Senior Manager (World Bank, 2001-03); Director at the Economic Policies and Debt Department (World Bank, 2008-10); acting vice-president of the board of directors for the World Bank Group (2010), Director at the Department of Foreign Affairs for Europe (World Bank, 2011-12).
-His most recent publications are: Future of the Global Trade Order, co-editor with B. Hoekman IMD, 2016; New Realities: Business Dynamics at the Frontiers of Globalization, co-editor with JP Lehmann, IMD, 2015; Sovereign Debt and the Financial Crisis: Will This Time Be Different?, co-editor with G.A.
+Carlos Primo Braga works in the fields of international economics, macroeconomics scenarios, corporate strategy and international agencies (World bank, IMF, WTO, OCDE, UN).
+He holds a doctorate degree in economics from the University of Illinois at Urbana Champaign, a master’s degree in Economics from Universidade de São Paulo and a bachelor’s degree in mechanical engineering from Instituto Tecnológico de Aeronáutica.
+Carlos Primo is adjunct professor at FDC, working for programs such as International Advisory Council, PAEX, Embraer, Sicredi, Roche, Sicoob, FGCOOP, DSM, Mapfre, Unilever, and Executive MBA.
+He was a faculty member at IMD in the programs MBA, EMBA, BPSE, Hydro, Electrolux, Nestlé, Tetra Pak, Allan Gray, Bossard, FEBRABAN, ABB, BAE, Sumitomo from 2012 to 2015 and currently is a guest professor in the Executive MBA program at IMD.
+He is also visiting professor (International Economics) at El Colegio de Mexico, since 2017.
+As an executive, Primo was the coordinator of the program infoDev (Information for Development, World Bank, 1997-2001); IT senior administrator (World Bank, 2001-03); director at the Economic Policy and Debt Department (World Bank, 2008-10); acting vice-president of the administration board at the World Bank Group (2010); director at the foreign relations for Europe (World Bank, 2011-12).
+His latest publications include: "A nova face da globalização: implicações para o Brasil," 34 DOM: 9-15; "Foreign direct investment and 'peak globalization'," Columbia FDI Perspectives, n.
+230, July 16, 2018; "Innovation, Trade, and Intellectual Property Rights: Implications for Trade Negotiations," in D. Ernst & M.G.
+Plummer, eds, Megaregionalism 2.0: Trade and Innovation within Global Networks.
+New Jersey: World Scientific, 2018; Future of the Global Trade Order, 2nd edition, co-editor with B. Hoekman.
+Florence: EUI; Lausanne: IMD; Nova Lima: FDC, 2017; New Realities: Business Dynamics at the Frontiers of Globalization, co-editor with JP Lehmann.
+Lausanne: IMD, 2015; Sovereign Debt and the Financial Crisis: Will This Time Be Different?, co-editor with G.A.
 Vincelette, The World Bank, 2010; Innovation and Growth: Chasing a Moving Frontier, co-editor with V. Chandra, D. Erocal, and P.C.
-Padoan, OECD, 2009; Debt Relief and Beyond, co-editor with D. Doemeland, The World Bank, 2009; The WTO and Accession Countries, co-editor with O. Cattaneo, 2009; Trade Preference Erosion: Measurement and Policy Response, co-editor with B. Hoekman and W. Martin, The World Bank, 2009.
+Padoan, OECD, 2009; Debt Relief and Beyond, co-editor with D. Doemeland, The World Bank, 2009; The WTO and Accession Countries, 2 vols, co-editor with O. Cattaneo, 2009; Trade Preference Erosion: Measurement and Policy Response, co-editor with B. Hoekman and W. Martin, The World Bank, 2009.